dram1964/cloudarchitect/docs/ml/llm/gpt.md

 response.json()["choices"][0]["message"]["content"]
 ```

-OpenAI Chat Completions API is now the *de facto standard* API and is used
+OpenAI Chat Completions API is now the *de facto standard* API and was adopted
-with models from other vendors who provide an OpenAI-compatible API.
+by other vendors to provide an OpenAI-compatible API.

-Although the openai client, was developed by OpenAI, because other vendors
+Because other vendors adopted this API standard, OpenAI developed the
-adopted this standard, the openai client now accepts a Endpoint URL and
+`openai` library to accept an Endpoint URL and api_key parameter to
-api_key from other vendors:
+allow usage on compatible APIs from other vendors:

 ```python
 GEMINI_BASE_URL = "https://generativelanguage.googleapis.com/v1beta/openai/"